 A new purification plant in Bubano (district of Mordano) with quadruple potential compared to the current one and a new pipeline that will connect the plant to the Castel Bolognese water network.
-These are the starting and upgrade the local water system, which will involve 13 municipalities in the Imola and Ravenna areas, thanks of what is produced). to an investment of 42 million euro, of which around 11 financed by Hera.
+These are the starting points of a broader project to optimise energy needs of families, with greater and upgrade the local water system, which will involve 13 municipalities in the Imola and Ravenna areas, thanks of what is produced). to an investment of 42 million euro, of which around 11 financed by Hera.